Rhino horn trade

-There is much debate and controversy surrounding the trade in rhino horn but DSWF strongly believes that allowing a legal trade would normalise it, stimulate the existing markets and set a dangerous precedent for consumers and consumptive markets.
+There is much debate and controversy surrounding the trade in rhino horn, but DSWF strongly believes that allowing a legal trade would normalise it, stimulate the existing markets, and set a dangerous precedent for consumers and consumptive markets.

 Furthermore, legally obtained rhino horn will not satisfy the consumer demand at current or future levels and would further proliferate the existing poaching epidemic.

-As a result, DSWF actively campaigns and works to support:
+DSWF actively campaigns for and supports:

 • A total ban on the international trade in rhino horn